-Drug Possession Charges in Deerfield Beach
+When Would Someone Be Charged with Drug Possession in Deerfield Beach

 Fla.
 Stat. § 893.13 makes it illegal for individuals to possess controlled substances unless they have legally obtained it from a licensed medical professional or have a valid prescription for the drug.
 Generally, a violation of this section is a third-degree Felony, which carries the potential for a maximum prison sentence of five years and a fine of $5,000.
 A Felony conviction also results in other repercussions, such as the loss of some civil rights.
 As a result, contacting a Deerfield Beach drug Attorney may be highly beneficial.

 Depending on the schedule of the drug, the charges for drug possession may be more severe.
 For instance, if individuals possess more than ten grams of some Schedule I and II controlled substances, they can face first-degree Felony charges.
 A conviction for a first-degree Felony can result in a prison sentence ranging from 30 years to life and steep fines.